 About the Equity & Justice Speaker Series:

-speaker series aims to engage the education research of GSOE students and faculty focused on equity and justice, and to also explore what equity and justice work looks like in practice.
+GSOE's speaker series aims to engage the education research of GSOE students and faculty focused on equity and justice, and to also explore what equity and justice work looks like in practice.
 The series will be held throughout the academic year, and will invite researchers to present to students and faculty in an informal setting to encourage dialogue and discussion.
 GSOE is currently taking submissions for presenters.
 Presenters do not need to present advanced papers but may instead use the interaction with event participants to help refine their ideas and ongoing work.
 Students and faculty alike are encouraged to apply.
-If you’d like to be considered, send your name, presentation title, and abstract to Dr. Eddie Comeaux
+If you’d like to be considered, send your name, presentation title, and abstract to Dr. Eddie Comeaux.